 I completed a volunteer internship providing individual, couple and group psychotherapy for gay and bisexual men at the LA Gay & Lesbian Center’s Mental Health Department, where I co-facilitated a group for adult gay male incest/sexual abuse survivors.
 After this, I completed another nine-month clincial internship in psychiatric social work (individual and group therapy) at Pacific Clinics Pasadena, specializing in assisting persons with schizophrenia and other severe/persistent mental illness and developing a model for care called Psychosocial Rehabilitation and Assertive Community Treatment.

 I was born and raised in the area of Washington, DC, and I have lived in Los Angeles since 1983.
 I have been successfully living with HIV since 1990.
-Together since 2002, I am legally married to my wonderful husband, Michael Ryan, the Director of Development for the Mike Curb College of Arts, Media, and Community at California State University – Northridge.
+Together since 2002, I am legally married to my wonderful husband, and we were one of the first 18,000 same-sex couples to be legally married in California.
 I live and work in an active, visible, social, and civic role in the gay male community of West Hollywood to “walk the walk” and “talk the talk” of my practice, empowering gay men to lead fuller lives — psychologically, professionally, emotionally, physically, sexually, politically, socially, and spiritually.